LGBTQ rights in Germany: Openly gay and lesbian politicians

 In addition, former Hamburg Mayor Ole von Beust (CDU) did not deny anything when his father outed him but considered it a private matter; after leaving office he began talking about his homosexuality.
 In July 2007, Karin Wolff, the Minister of Education for Hesse, came out as a lesbian.
 In December 2013, Barbara Hendricks (SPD), the Federal Minister for the Environment in the Third Merkel Cabinet, came out as lesbian.
 In 2012, Michael Ebling (SPD) became the Mayor of Mainz.
 In 2013 and 2015, Sven Gerich (SPD) and Thomas Kufen (CDU) became the openly gay mayors of Wiesbaden and Essen, respectively.

 Positions of political parties

 The Social Democratic Party (SPD), The Left (Die Linke), Alliance '90/The Greens (Bündnis 90/Die Grünen) and the liberal Free Democratic Party (FDP) support LGBT rights, including same-sex marriage.
 The Christian-conservative parties, the Christian Democratic Union and the Christian Social Union (CDU/CSU) support it since 2020 and 2023 respectively.
 The right-wing Alternative for Germany (AfD) is opposed to LGBT rights and opposes same-sex marriage, whilst being led by Alice Weidel, who is in favour of registered partnerships, being herself in a registered partnership with a woman.

-Commissioner for queer affairs
+Queer Commissioner

-In January 2022, the office of Commissioner for the Acceptance of Sexual and Gender Diversity in the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth was created.
-Parliamentary State Secretary Sven Lehmann is the first appointee.
+In January 2022, the position of Federal Government Commissioner for the Acceptance of Sexual and Gender Diversity was established within the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth.
+Sven Lehmann was the first appointee.
+Since May 2025, Sophie Koch hold this position.